BeatrizAlvesCorreia/Algorithmic-Trading/README.md

 | Stock Splits  | Float | Number of times the stocks were split into smaller units        |

 ## Data Preparation
-The data preparation involves checking missing values and creation of trading indicators Moving Average and Moving Average Convergence/Divergence (MACD).
-It was created two columns in the dataset, one regarding the short moving average values of 25 days and the other the long moving average of 50 days.
+The data preparation involves checking missing values, creation of trading indicators Moving Average and Moving Average Convergence/Divergence (MACD), creation of new features like Daily Returns, Cumulative Returns and Signal (as target).
+It was also included lag features.

 ## Auxiliary Functions
 There were created auxiliary functions for efficiency, the explanation of each are present in the notebook.